Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

-The pseudo gap region probably initially involves the motion of single hole on dilute doping, in antiferromagnetic domain \cite{sachdev, ref10, henning}.
-Entanglement pairing immediately start as soon as sufficient holes are introduced concomitant to the destruction of antiferromagnetic long-range order, but that at much smaller doping (with doped holes occupying $d_{x^{2}-y^{2}}$ at the copper sites) the antiferromagnetic order may still be supported but at a rapidly decreasing Neel temperature, $T_{N}$.
-Pseudogap phase in the underdoped cuprates involves the PO condensation of randomly distributed "directed" pre-formed pairs along $x$- and $y$-directions of the $CuO_{2}$ plane to their lower energies of gap-spectrum upon cooling to $T^{\ast}$.
-This happens whenever electrons \cite{e as h,egenerateh} or holes are introduced into a magnetically insulating antiferromagnetic domain forming a "nematic"-like disordered "directed" pairings \cite{nematic,levin}.
+The pseudogap region probably initially involves the motion of a single hole upon dilute doping in the antiferromagnetic domain \cite{sachdev, ref10, henning}.
+Entanglement pairing immediately starts as soon as sufficient holes are introduced concomitant with the destruction of the antiferromagnetic long-range order; however, at much smaller doping (with doped holes occupying $d_{x^{2}-y^{2}}$ at the copper sites), the antiferromagnetic order may still be supported but at a rapidly decreasing Neel temperature, $T_{N}$.
+The pseudogap phase in the underdoped cuprates involves the PO condensation of randomly distributed "directed" preformed pairs along $x$- and $y$-directions of the $CuO_{2}$ plane to their lower energies of their gap-spectrum upon cooling to $T^{\ast}$.
+This occurs whenever electrons \cite{e as h,egenerateh} or holes are introduced into a magnetically insulating antiferromagnetic domain forming a "nematic"-like disordered "directed" pairings \cite{nematic,levin}.
 All pairings contribute to lower energies upon cooling to $T=T^{\ast}$as suggested by Eq. (\ref{gapeq}).